• Skip to primary navigation

 Serving

-Traditionally, eating black eyed peas on New Year's Day is also said to bring good luck and prosperity.
+Traditionally, eating black eyed peas on New Year's Day is also said to bring good luck and prosperity!

 Storing

-Healthy Black-Eyed Pea Salad
+Black-Eyed Pea Salad (Easy!)

-5 from 3 votes
+5 from 5 votes

 Print Recipe Pin Recipe Comment

-Prep Time: 20 minutes
+Prep Time: 20 minutes minutes

-Total Time: 20 minutes
+Total Time: 20 minutes minutes

 Author: Kaitlin - The Garden Grazer

-Course: Appetizer, Side Dish, Snack
+Course: Appetizer, Side Dish

 Cuisine: Gluten-Free, Oil-Free, Vegan

-Servings: 4 side servings
+Servings: 4

 Ingredients